openreplay/documentation/content/plugins/axios.md

 }
 ```

+## Tutorial
+If you're looking for a practical example of how to use this plugin to capture and sanitize request data, check out [our detailed tutorial over here](/tutorials/axios).

 ## Troubleshooting

 Having trouble setting up this plugin? please connect to our [Slack](https://slack.openreplay.com) and get help from our community.